ZEISS Microscopy Knowledge Base

 Action

-Light gray octagon inside a blue rectangle with a dashed blue polygon above left, partially overlapping
+Gray octagon inside a blue rectangular frame with a dashed blue octagon outline above-left

 Move measurement